Control of Horses Act 2015

 The Control of Horses Act 2015 (c.
-23) is an act of Parliament which amends the Animals Act 1971 to give landowners and local authorities of England the power to detain horses under certain circumstances.
+23) is an act of the Parliament of the united Kingdom which amends the Animals Act 1971 to give landowners and local authorities of England the power to detain horses under certain circumstances.
 It was introduced as a ballot bill by Conservative MP Julian Sturdy and was supported by the Government.

 Background

 Under the Animals Act 1971, horses that had been detained had to be disposed of in fourteen days.
 They also had to be sold at a market or an auction, despite many having little or no value.

 There are already laws on the statute book to require all horses to be identified by a horse passport and a microchip it has become a significant problem in some parts of England and there were calls for the law to be changed to make it easier for local authorities in relation to public places and freeholders and occupiers of land to deal with the problem.